 A portion of our profits support organizations that continue to move transparency and accountability forward in the industry, such as Ethical Metalsmiths and Better Without Mercury - an initiative that seeks to lessen the impact of mining on the environment and its surrounding communities.

-Past donations have also been made to: Community Action Southold Town, the North Fork Animal Welfare League, the First Nations Development Institute, Victims Information Bureau of Suffolk, Natural Resources Defense Council, Greenport Skatepark Project, New Alternatives for Homeless LGBTQIA+ Youth, the Toolbox Initiative, Warrior Ranch Foundation, and Campaign Zero.
+Past donations have also been made to: Community Action Southold Town, the North Fork Animal Welfare League, the First Nations Development Institute, Victims Information Bureau of Suffolk, Natural Resources Defense Council, Greenport Skatepark Project, New Alternatives for Homeless LGBTQIA+ Youth, the Toolbox Initiative, Warrior Ranch Foundation, Campaign Zero, and more.
+To view the entire list, tap here.

 We do not discriminate on the basis of race, gender identity, sexual orientation, age, family structure, religion or background.
 We firmly support gender equality and the LGBTQIA+ community.
 We actively work on being anti-racist as humans and as members of the jewelry community.